 All passenger classes of travel generally have service availability on most routes.
 It is important to be aware that although most WiFi access is free there are some fee for service charges on some operators.

 I would recommend that you do not depend on the Wi-Fi on trains but instead look to your own device and service provider.

 Some train stations have Wi-Fi hotspots to access free Wi-Fi inside station cafes or bars but these come with the usual caution warnings about secure networks.

-Safety while traveling on the UK train network
+Safety while travelling on the UK train network

-Trains with corridor and compartments are rare on the UK train network.
-This makes trains safer as passengers more visible to other users at all times.
+Trains with corridors and compartments are rare on the UK train network.
+This makes trains safer as passengers are more visible to other users at all times.

 Certain preservation train lines have older coaching stock with corridors but these are used more for specific excursions.
 A future post will cover some of these lines as there are quite a number scattered throughout the UK.

 Emergency handles and ‘chain pulls’ are on all UK trains, usually red in colour and situated on the walls throughout the train.